Contributing Seed Growers

 ADV: Andrew Still & Sarah Kleager in Sweet Home, OR Latitude 44.4° N

-Andrew & Sarah actually have their own awesome farm based seed company called Adaptive Seeds.
+Andrew & Sarah actually have their own awesome farm-based seed company called Adaptive Seeds.
 They were kind enough to share some Brussels Sprout seed that they grew this year with us.
+We hope to include more seed stewarded by this dynamic duo soon.
 Check them out at www.adaptiveseeds.com

 DBF: Dancing Bear Farm, Williams, OR Latitude 42.5˚ N

-Steve Florin & family have been growing certified organic seeds commercially for 14 years for several seed companies.
-We grow many varieties of open pollinated and heirloom vegetables, flowers, and herbs for markets and seed to help preserve the diversity of plants that are being lost to large scale agriculture and to bring the flavor, variety, and nutrition to consumers. www.dancingbearfarm.net
+Steve Florin & family have been growing certified organic seeds commercially for 16 years for several seed companies.
+They grow many varieties of open-pollinated and heirloom vegetables, flowers, and herbs for markets and seed.
+Steve will be mentoring a group of young farmers to take over their seed production in 2020 as he eyes retirement.
+Thank you, Steve, www.dancingbearfarm.net

 ERP: Eel River Produce, Shively, CA Latitude 40.25˚ N